-The City's construction stormwater runoff enforcement program continues to improve in efforts of meeting the permit's goal of 90% inspection rate for the high priority projects on a weekly basis.
+For the reporting time period, because of economical and staffing reductions, the City's construction stormwater runoff enforcement program had some challenges in meeting the permit's goal of 90% inspection rate for the high priority projects on a weekly basis.
 The City's policy for Construction Site Stormwater Runoff is in effect and has been the basis for reporting over this past year.
-Roseville enforced compliance on (80) active NPDES permits, (24) of those gaining Notices of Termination during the 07/08 season.
-The City continues (66) active permitted projects into the new season year.
-The City performed (3,332) Stormwater inspections, resulting in a (91.5%) inspection record, a (10%) effective increase, thus, resulting in an improvement from the previous year.
+Roseville enforced compliance on (33) active NPDES permits, (9) of those gaining Notices of Termination during the 10/11 season.
+The City continues (24) active permitted projects into the new season year.
+The City performed (990) Stormwater inspections, resulting in a (77.6%) inspection record.
 The City continues to refine their procedures and program structure for improvement.
 Date: 7/1/2003 Responsible Party: Guy Howes, Senior Engineer CSR-5.b: Establish Inspection Procedures Ongoing:

 Currently, staff's administrative policies were revised as mentioned above.
-The City implemented a more effective SWPPP inspection form to work in conjunction with our now on-line electronic documentation system.
+The City has implemented a more effective SWPPP inspection on-line electronic documentation system.
 The City has implemented a Stormwater Evaluation for SWPPP Inspection Frequency Determination policy due to a decrease in construction activity for particular sites.
 Staff has developed an evaluation worksheet.
-The worksheet uses a numbering system to determine activity level and whether inspection frequency should be lowered to monthly inspections, or deactivated until construction activity increases.
+The worksheet uses a numbering system to determine activity level and whether inspection frequency should be lowered to monthly inspections, or deactivated until such time construction activity increases.
 See appendix for: